BolajiAyodeji/bolajiayodeji.com/content/building-a-slackbot-with-node-js-and-slackbots-js.md

 Like I said earlier, we'll be using the quotes JSON from the extension I built as our quotes API.
 The JSON can be found with this URL: `https://raw.githubusercontent.com/BolajiAyodeji/inspireNuggets/master/src/quotes.json`

-> When a user mentions our bot and adds **inspire me**, the bot returns a random quote from [inspireNuggets](https://chrome.google.com/webstore/detail/inspirenuggets-for-chrome/acnfgdioohhajabdofaadfdhmlkphmlb), when the user types **random joke**, it returns a random joke from [Chuck Norris](https://api.chucknorris.io/) API and when the user types help, it returns the instruction guide.
+> When a user mentions our bot and adds **inspire me**, the bot returns a random quote from [inspireNuggets](https://chrome.google.com/webstore/detail/inspirenuggets-for-chrome/acnfgdioohhajabdofaadfdhmlkphmlb), when the user types **random joke**, it returns a random joke from [Chuck Norris](https://api.chucknorris.io/) API and when the user types **help**, it returns the instruction guide.

 First, let's check for our command words from the user message (**inspire me**, **random joke** and **help**)